-- DCC Vital have completed timely and comprehensive risk assessments and due diligence of third parties associated with our acquisitions in line with our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure. - We have continued to develop our online due diligence portal to monitor, track and record our risk assessment and due diligence activities.
-This data is reported quarterly as part of the DCC Vital Compliance dashboard. - We have conducted a review of our processes including engaging third-party support.
-Relevant procedures and documentation have been updated and rolled out to all businesses.
+- DCC Vital have continued to complete timely and comprehensive risk assessments and due diligence of third parties associated with our acquisitions in line with our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure. - We have continued to develop our online due diligence portal to monitor, track and record our risk assessment and due diligence activities.
+This data is reported regularly as part of the DCC Vital Compliance dashboard and our 6 monthly Compliance Questionnaire. - We have trained relevant employees in our Doing Business in High Risk Countries training module and in procedures our Supply Chain Integrity procedures and documentation.